Sang Thong: Laos

+Malaysia

-The tale of the Golden Prince in the Conch Shell is performed in Malaysia as a type of mak yong, by the name of Anak Raja Gondang ("The Prince of the Golden Conch Shell").
+The tale of the Golden Prince in the Conch Shell is performed in Malaysia as a type of mak yong, by the name of Anak Raja Gondang ("The Prince of the Golden Conch Shell" or "The Conch Shell Prince".

 Mubin Sheppard provided the summary of a second version of the tale, which was performed in Kelantan.
 In this version, Sang Thong is the actual son of an ogress, born with black skin and a tiny black wand with magical powers he carries in his hand.
 The ogress dies and he goes to live in the forest.
 When six young princesses come to bathe in the lake, he falls in love with the youngest, and the spirit of his mother appears in his dreams to help him win the princess as his wife.
 She returns to life in the shape of a tiger to menace the kingdom.
 Sang Thong uses his magical wand to kill the tiger and resurrect the people the animal killed.
 He marries the princess and lives as a black-skinned man by day, and as a man with a glistening skin like gold at night.